TelemetryTV natively supports video walls and lets you do creative and interesting

-Here's an example of a splitter device we used to create a 1x3 screen video wall with a Chromebox CBX1 device!
-Always make sure your device has the right connection, or you may need to purchase another adapter (for this specific splitter, your device would need a USB-C port).
+Here's an example of an MST we used to create a 1x3 screen video wall with a Chromebox CBX1 device!
+Always make sure your device has the right connection, or you may need to purchase another adapter (for this particular setup, your device would need a USB-C port).

 Creating Playlists for your Video Wall

 Once your video wall is set up, the next step is to create the content you'd like to display!